zenstreamz/AIOStreams/README.md

 # AIOStreams

+> [!WARNING]
+> This addon is currently still in development.
+Things may not work as expected.

 Combines streams from other addons into one and provides much greater customisation:
 - Change the format of the resutls
 - Filter all results by resolution, quality, visual tags.